esanzm553/psycho-physiological-rsfmri/README.md

 # Outputs

 This script can take several hours or even days to execute.
 You can follow the execution in the logfile created in your "venv" folder.
-The most part of the processes which take long time are cached in the CACHE_FOLDER specified in the .env file.
-In the results file you will find all the statistics used in the article, as well as the Nifti volumes containing the CanICA and DictionaryLearn results
+Most of the processes that take a long time are cached in the CACHE_FOLDER specified in the .env file.
+In the results file you will find all the statistics used in the article, as well as the NIfTI volumes containing the CanICA and DictionaryLearn results